Beer Die FAQs

 Snappa is another form of Beer Die that is quite popular, but it is played seated.
 The rules have a few key differences but are relatively similar.
 The main distinctions (besides being seated) are that the dice has to go between, or over, the two cups to be live (unless it hits the cup), and that the dice doesn’t have to land over halfway to be live.
 Additionally Snappa is usually played on a table that is 8ft x 2ft which helps to encourage more contact with the cups.

-Snappa is a great game as it can be played indoors much more easily, and it is perfect for the lazy man who doesn’t want to move but still wants to compete.
+Snappa is a great game as it can be played indoors much more easily, and it is perfect for the lazy people who don’t want to move but still want to compete.
 There is something nice about not leaving your chair, standing up, and being in a different state.
-There are fewer better bonding experiences for four men than playing Snappa together for a few hours.
+There are fewer better bonding experiences for four friends than playing Snappa together for a few hours.
 Going to college in Boston, there weren’t many great Beer Die venues, so we fell in love with Snappa.
 Snappa is the Winter Olympics to the Beer Die Summer Olympics.
 While it may lack some key benefits, Snappa still serves a vital role and allows you to throw dice.

 The Gentleman’s Game

-Beer Die truly is the gentleman’s game for drinking games.
+Beer Die was once coined the gentleman’s game for drinking games and we find this very fitting.
 The game gives us so much and we owe it to the game to respect it right back.
 Few games let you showcase your athleticism, drink beer, and do it in a beautiful ambience, blasting music with three of your best friends.
 Every time you go out there to toss dice, you are reminded how lucky you are to be playing Beer Die.
 So, it is important to remember this when games get heated.
 Always err on the side of a neutral ref, believing your opponent, or suggesting a rethrow to help settle a debate.
 In the end it is a game and treating it like this will make it that much more enjoyable.
 Shake hands before and after and enjoy the gentleman’s game.

 Beer Die – Across the Map